pologrp/polo/docs/getting-started/loss.rst

 In our examples, we have thus far used the ``logistic`` loss on ``data`` that is either defined manually or read from a dataset.
-However, we can also define our custom loss functions, and pass them as the first argument to the ``solve`` member function of the algorithms.
+However, we can also define our custom loss functions and pass them as the first argument to the ``solve`` member function of the algorithms.
 To demonstrate this, we focus on the following simple loss function: